 Make sure the meeting room will be available with enough time prior to the presentation so the camera operator can set up.
 Take care of such issues as access to the building, parking and exiting the building with equipment.
 If lunch is served to the participants, please make arrangements to feed the video crew or allow for additional time for them to travel to a different location to eat.
 If you want the crew to wear particular business attire, please specify, for example, that you want the men to wear jackets and ties and the women to wear skirts or suits.

 Before the video data is erased from the hard drive, make sure you get the files copied to your hard drive.
 That can serve as your master, and it can be copied back to the production company’s hard drive should you want to make editing changes in the future.
-DVDs are a lower cost way to back up digital video, but they are a little lower in quality since they require compression.
+Portable hard drives are a low-cost way to back up digital video.
+Some people back up to a second hard drive to store away.

 All Rights Reserved

 Stuart Sweetow, author of this guide, has over 30 years experience as a video producer.
 He taught video production for seven years at the University of California, Berkeley Extension and has written over 100 articles for professional video magazines.
 Mr. Sweetow has won several awards for his video productions.
 In 1983 he founded Audio Visual Consultants, a full-service video production, editing and duplication facility in Oakland.
 He currently is the owner-manager of the facility and performs video production services for the company.

 For additional copies of this guide or to discuss your ideas for a video production, call Audio Visual Consultants at 510-839-2020.
 You may also visit AVC at its website, www.AVConsultants.com.
 There you will find articles and guides to help you plan and produce your videos.
 While at the site, check out the streaming video clips.